 The bus from Riga to Sigulda is a more convenient option since the buses run more frequently.
-The main bus services are CASA, 1188 Latvia and Nordeka.
+The main bus services are CASA, 1188 Latvia, and Nordeka.
 The cost is between 1-3 Euro.

 Where to Stay in Sigulda, Latvia

-If you are thinking of spending the night in Sigulda to make the most of the attractions on offer and see them at a leisurely pace, then there are plenty of Sigulda hotels to choose from.
+If you are spending the night in Sigulda to make the most of the attractions on offer and see them at a leisurely pace, then there are plenty of Sigulda hotels to choose from.

 Traditional and Private Properties

 For quirky and traditional style holiday homes, check out Mednieku Namiņš.
-It looks like a gingerbread house nestled in the quiet forest area of Gauja National Park and was once a former hunting lodge and tea house belonging to a baron.
+It looks like a gingerbread house standing in the quiet forest area of Gauja National Park and was once a former hunting lodge and tea house belonging to a baron.

-The Pilskalni is a similar style property – a detached, ecological holiday home with wooden décor and private garden.
+The Pilskalni is a similar style property – a detached, ecological holiday home with wooden décor and a private garden.
 Mazais Līvkalns is on the outer edges of the town, based close to the hiking routes.
 It also includes an option to use the traditional bathhouse.

 This post was created in collaboration with Magnetic Latvia as part of the #TasteOfLatvia campaign.